 - Are You Pondering What I'm Pondering?

-- Artistic License- Alternative Medicine: One episode involves Prince Charles plotting to cure all the world's illnesses by putting a drop of an extremely potent medicine into the ocean, thus (by the laws of homeopathy) making it infinitely diluted and infinitely powerful.
+- Artistic License – Medicine: If you consider homeopathy to be medicine, at any rate.
+One episode involves Prince Charles plotting to cure all the world's illnesses by putting a drop of an extremely potent medicine into the ocean, thus (by the laws of homeopathy) making it infinitely diluted and infinitely powerful.
 In fact, 'real' homeopathic solutions are diluted by considerably more than 'one drop in all the water on Earth'.

 - Comically Missing the Point: "I'm the most famous undercover journalist in the world!
 I could walk into any drug den or illegal betting syndicate and everyone would know who I am!"